minecraftts/glfw/README.md

 ### Installation

-Please ensure you have all the required build tools for your OS then you can install with
+Please ensure you have CMake as well as a full C++ toolchain for your OS then you can install with

 ```
 npm install @minecraftts/glfw